 Before starting as the Minister of Population in April 2019, Solman served as advisor to the Minister of Justice.
 Solman has also worked as the head of the Public Relations Division of the Ministry of Justice and as the public relations advisor of the Minister of Defence.
 Her previous work postitions also include being the head of communications and development of the Viimsi Municipality Government, the head of marketing and communication at Starmaker Ltd and Starmayer Ltd, and being the head of media for political parties.

 Solman has been active in voluntary work as the head for NGO Oleviste Care.
 She was awarded the UNICEF Blue Bird titile in 2009 and was the Ambassador of Estonia to Europe in 2010 for the fight against poverty and exclusion.

-At the conference Riina Solman will open the second part of the conference.
+At the conference Riina Solman will open the conference.